MrHedmad/kerblam/README.md

 > :warning: When Kerblam! reaches minimal viability, I'll open PRs.
 > You are still welcome to open issues to discuss code quality / structure
 > and the design of the tool.

+## Licensing and citation
+Kerblam! is licensed under the [MIT License](https://github.com/MrHedmad/kerblam/blob/main/LICENSE).

+If you wish to cite Kerblam!, please provide a link to this repository.

 ## Naming
 This project is named after the fictitious online shop/delivery company in